sokolovpa/sokolovpa.github.io/index.md

 For examples of technical content I created, click the links below.

 ## API documentation
-The API documentation in these examples is hosted on the ReadMe platform.
+The API documentation in this example is hosted on ReadMe.
 It was written in Markdown and JSON.

-* Inspire.
-A payment processing platform: [https://inspire-platform.readme.io/reference/quickstart](https://inspire-platform.readme.io/reference/quickstart){:target="_blank" rel="noopener"}
 * FanHero.
 A video hosting platform: [https://docs.fanhero.com/reference/api-introduction](https://docs.fanhero.com/reference/api-introduction){:target="_blank" rel="noopener"}

 ## SaaS documentation